 In line with the national curriculum 2014, the curriculum at Swalwell Primary School aims to ensure that all pupils: Gain a coherent knowledge and understanding of Britain’s past and that of the wider world which helps to stimulate pupils’ curiosity to know more about the past; Are encouraged to ask perceptive questions, think critically, weigh evidence, sift arguments and develop perspective and judgement; Begin to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identify and the challenges of their time.

 History is taught in blocks throughout the year, so that children achieve depth in their learning.
 Each week the children receive a minimum of 2 hours of history or geography teaching.
 Lessons are structured with an enquiry question for each lesson with children acquiring that knowledge before building on it the following lesson.
-For each unit a knowledge organiser is produced which gives children key vocabulary, key facts and a significant individual or event.
-All of this information is displayed in the classroom to allow children to come back to it and as a point of discussion.
 Children are given a variety of experiences both in and out of the classroom where appropriate to create memorable learning opportunities and to further support and develop their understanding.

 Pupil progress is assessed at the end of the unit of work, using a range of assessment techniques including: observations of pupils at work/questioning, pupils’ discussions or oral presentations of their work, pupils’ written, pictorial or graphical work, quizzes and structured activities.

 Please see the links for the schools Medium Term Plan.
 If you would like any further information regarding our History curriculum then please contact the school.